 It is also important to note that the vaccine is only effective in preventing HPV infection while it cannot be used to treat or cure cancer or HPV infection.

-Preventing HPV related diseases with personal and menstrual hygiene
+Preventing HPV related cancers and diseases with personal and menstrual hygiene

 Maintaining personal genital hygiene not only helps in decreasing the risk of HPV infection, but also decreases the risk of other diseases like yeast infections and bacterial vaginosis.
 As a product of incidence among sexually active women, here are some of the factors associated with HPV related infection: